040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 Last December at the AWS re:invent, AWS announced the new container service platform Fargate.
 Fargate is integrated to ECS.
 The key difference is that Fargate does not require you to have EC2 instances running to host your containers, which means we have serverless containers.
 A drawback is that Fargate is not globally available yet, today Fargate is only available in `us-east-1`, see also the [list](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) of supported regions.
 Later in December Fargate also become available in [Terraform](https://www.terraform.io/) so time to see how it works.

-In this post I will show you how to deploy containers to Fargate using Terraform.
-As example container I will use the blog itself.
-The complete example in available on [GitHub](https://github.com/npalm/blog_terraform_aws_fargate).`.
+In this post I will show how to deploy containers to Fargate using Terraform.
+As example docker image I will use the blog itself.
+The complete example in available on [GitHub](https://github.com/npalm/blog_terraform_aws_fargate).
 First I show how you can deploy a container using Terraform to Fargate.
-In the example below I try to show how this compare to a manual deployment using the AWS console.
-Finally I will discuss how this compare to ECS with EC2 instances and how we can rewrite our infrastructure code so we can deploy also to EC2 instances.
+In case you would like to experiment with AWS console instead of Terraform you should be able to execute the same steps direct in AWS.
+Only the VPC part could be a bit tricky, but even that part can be skipped and replaced with the default VPC.
+In that case you don't have private subnets available.

+Finally I will discuss how a deployment with Fargate in ECS compares to a deployment with EC2 in ECS.
+And show what steps have to be taken to move the deployment from Fargate to EC2 instances.

 ## Prerequisites
 Before you start you need to have programmatically access to an AWS account and Terraform (0.11+) installed.
 The tool [tfenv](http://brewformulas.org/Tfenv) let you manage multiple terraform version on your system.

 ## Deploy serverless containers on Fargate
 Before we can create our containers, we have to create a few infrastructural components.
 For this example we create an own VPC including public and private subnets.
 An ECS cluster for our containers, and a CloudWatch log group for centralized logging.
 We start with defining the VPC, we choose `us-east-1` since Fargate is only available in this region.
+In the blog post [Coding a VPC in Terraform](/2017/06/18/terraform-aws-vpc/) you find more details about how this VPC module is structured.

 ```
 provider "aws" {